fbpx

 The expanding Roman empire absorbed the trade, aristocracy and military traditions of the ruling elites of conquered sovereign-states, establishing senatorial/diplomatic relations.
 The immense multi-ethnic diversity that existed within the burgeoning population of the Northern African Roman Empire is listed in the Notitia Dignitatum (“The List of Administrative Roman Offices”), and as reflected in the skilled African(Aethiopes/Mauri/Moorish) military regiment forming part of the Roman Army Germania, and Britannia campaigns, and in Lucius Septimius Severus’s ancestry.

-In 193 C.E, Lucius Septimius Severus was crowned ruler of all the Roman Empire and became Rome’s first African Emperor; a product of the cultural and political union/alliance between an African father, and a mother of Italian Roman descent, coming from a prominent Roman family of equestrian rank.
+In 193 C.E, Lucius Septimius Severus was crowned ruler of all the Roman Empire and became Rome’s first African Emperor; a product of the cultural and political union/alliance between an African father, and a mother of Roman descent, coming from a prominent Roman family of equestrian rank.

 The most notable later expedition of Emperor Septimius Severus’s sovereignty was in the Roman province of Britannia; and where he died in York, circa 211 C.E.